Energy Scaling Laws for Diffusion Models: Quantifying Compute in Image Generation: Methodology

 \subsection{FLOP Calculation for Diffusion Models}

 For diffusion models, we decompose the total computational cost as:

-This decomposition mirrors the structure of diffusion inference: text encoding and image decoding occur once per prompt, while denoising is repeated over $N_{\text{steps}}$ iterations.
-Accordingly, we scale $\text{FLOPs}_{\text{denoise}}$ by $N_{\text{steps}}$ to capture the dominant iterative cost.
+This decomposition mirrors the structure of diffusion inference: text encoding and image decoding occur once per prompt, while denoising is repeated over $T$ iterations.
+Accordingly, we scale $\text{FLOPs}_{\text{denoise}}$ by $T$ to capture the dominant iterative cost.
+We rely on analytical FLOP estimation rather than runtime FLOP counters, as many profiling tools require executing a forward pass and access to the model implementation.
+Our approach hopes to enables pre-deployment energy prediction directly from architectural metadata, which is particularly useful for closed-source models.

-Since the majority of FLOPs arise from denoising, the total compute for a denoising module with $N$ non-embedding parameters, attention dimension $d_{\text{attn}}$, $n_{\text{layers}}$ layers, and sequence length $L$ can be approximated using the Kaplan formulation~\citep{kaplan2020scaling}:
+Since the majority of FLOPs arise from denoising, the total compute for a denoising module with $P$ non-embedding parameters, attention dimension $d_{\text{attn}}$, $n_{\text{layers}}$ layers, and sequence length $L$ can be approximated using the Kaplan formulation~\cite{kaplan2020scaling}:

 For diffusion models using U-Net architectures, FLOP calculation requires detailed analysis of convolution operations, attention mechanisms, and skip connections.
-We develop model-specific FLOP estimation functions that account for these architectural differences while maintaining the theoretical foundation established by Kaplan et al.\citep{kaplan2020scaling}. \textbf{Given our findings in Figure \ref{fig:flop-decomp}, we directly approximate} $\text{FLOPs}_{\text{total}} \approx N_{steps}N_{prompts}\text{FLOPs}_{\text{denoise}}$ \textbf{ in all of our below experiments.}
+We develop model-specific FLOP estimation functions that account for these architectural differences while maintaining the theoretical foundation established by Kaplan et al.~\citep{kaplan2020scaling}.
+As illustrated in Figure \ref{fig:flop-decomp}, even at a minimum of $T=10$ steps, the iterative denoising process accounts for over 90\% of the total computational budget across all models and resolutions.
+Since this proportion only increases as the step count $T$ grows, we can safely neglect the fixed overhead of text encoding and image decoding. \textbf{Consequently, for $N$ total queries, we approximate the total compute as $\text{FLOPs}_{\text{total}} \approx N \times T \times \text{FLOPs}_{\text{denoise}}$ in all subsequent experiments.}